CPSC-449-Projects/project4/CPSC-449-Project4/README.txt

 Local".
 Each poll created will have an id as a primary key, an author, a question, at least 2 responses and at most 4 responses, a 'voted_users' attribute that stores the information about voted users' username, and a 'voted_counts' attribute that stores the number of votes corresponding to each choice of a poll.

+- There are new features and creations such as asynchronous posting, a performance test, worker programs in Python, and email notifications to users added in this project.

++ Firstly, asynchronous posting is a feature that allows users to post a message asynchronously, so it will increase the availability of the service and minimize the dependency of the database as running the service synchronously does if the traffic spikes suddenly, be not steady or over the limits that the server can handle.
+The feature was implemented by using Beanstalk and Greenstalk Python client library as a work queueing service.

++ Secondly, by using command-line tool "hey", a performance test in this project is to compare the performance of running the posts service synchronously and asynchronously.

++ Thirdly, there are three separate worker programs in Python implemented to do the assigned task.
+The 1st worker's task is to pull the job containing the content of the post which a user is attempting to post a message asynchronously from the queue and insert it to the database.
+The 2nd worker's task is to verify the URL of the post that a user is attempting to like.
+The 3rd worker's task is to verify the link to the poll from the text of a tweet.

++ Finally, both 2nd and 3rd workers are able to remove the offending resource if they detect a like for an invalid post or a reference to an invalid poll and send the user an email to notify.

 - For production deployment, Gunicorn is used in this project as a WSGI server to run microservices, and the program was designed to handle the running of multiple instances of the 'timeline' service by using HAProxy as an load balancer.